 - Transatlantic Re: Lead litigator representing Transatlantic and its directors in litigation brought by hostile bidder and shareholder plaintiffs alleging breaches of fiduciary duties in connection with the potential merger or sale of Transatlantic.
 Won key victories before Delaware Chancery Court in which the Court refused to grant plaintiffs' motions to expedite proceedings and to set a preliminary injunction hearing date.
 Also filed an action in Delaware Chancery Court that forced hostile bidder to withdraw invalid proxy materials that conflicted with company bylaws.
 These victories stopped the lawsuits in their tracks and paved the way for a successful negotiated transaction between Transatlantic and another bidder.
 Also brought an action in federal court under the securities laws against the hostile bidder.

 - Outside director of ChinaCast: Lead litigator representing an outside director of ChinaCast in obtaining a rarely granted TRO from the Delaware Chancery Court postponing an annual meeting so that our client could run a competing slate of directors.
 With the TRO in place and the meeting date moved, our client's director nominees were elected to the ChinaCast Board of Directors by a wide margin.

 - Tenet Healthcare: Lead litigator representing Tenet in successful defense of unsolicited takeover offer from Community Health Systems.
-Less than one month after Tenet filed a complaint against Community alleging misstatements in Community’s proxy solicitations, Community withdrew its takeover proposal.
+Less than one month after Tenet filed a complaint against Community alleging misstatements in Community's proxy solicitations, Community withdrew its takeover proposal.
 Also defeated efforts by plaintiff shareholders to obtain expedited discovery and to schedule a preliminary injunction regarding breach of fiduciary duty allegations in Nevada state court.
 The court subsequently granted Tenet's motion to dismiss the shareholder complaint in its entirety before any discovery.